 Spats with social media-empowered keyboard warriors have driven Stander even further underground.
-Judging by some of the comments I have seen on Facebook, some keyboard warriors think that Stander should go beyond the clearly defined boundaries of his project and assist with hands-on human-wildlife conflict prevention and mitigation.
-Lack of engagement by anybody from the project has fed the flames and got some keyboard warriors all riled up – some have even accused him of colluding with MET to cause the downfall of these lions!
+Judging by some of the comments I have seen on Facebook, some activists think that Stander should go beyond the clearly defined boundaries of his project and assist with hands-on human-wildlife conflict prevention and mitigation.
+Lack of engagement by anybody from his project has fed the flames and got some keyboard warriors all riled up – some have even accused him of colluding with MET to cause the downfall of these lions!

 The activists and concerned citizens

 I am in constant contact with many activists and concerned citizens, who feed me with valuable raw information.
-Some Namibian-based activists have stepped into the breach by monitoring some of the lions, and providing practical livestock protection assistance to communities.
+Some Namibian-based activists have stepped into the breach by monitoring some of the lions and providing practical livestock protection assistance to communities.
 But these good people do so in their spare time, and with limited resources.

-Unfortunately other activists simply feed the spiral of confusion and anger with their emotional outbursts and conspiracy theories.
+Unfortunately, other activists simply feed the spiral of confusion and anger with their emotional outbursts and conspiracy theories.
 Others call for boycotts of Namibian tourism – clearly not the appropriate solution.